-1. When you select CLEAR from the Admin Procedures Screen, the deskphone displays a confirmation screen.

-2. If you do not want to clear all values, press No to terminate the procedure and retain the current values.
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select CLEAR from the Admin Procedures screen, the deskphone displays a confirmation screen. - 3.
+If you do not want to clear all values, press No to terminate the procedure and retain the current values.
 Press Yes to clear all values to their initial default values.